carpentries/instructor-training/episodes/14-carpentries.md

 >
 > If you are a for-profit institution, such as a company,
 > the Software Carpentry Foundation will organize a workshop for you
-> (not including instructor travel and accommodation costs) for $10,
+> (not including instructor travel and accommodation costs) for $10,000 USD
-> 00 USD, of which three quarters is used to underwrite workshops at institutions that could otherwise not afford them.
+> of which three quarters is used to underwrite workshops at institutions that could otherwise not afford them.
 >
 > We strive to be a global project and support diversity in science.
 > If you wish to offer a workshop that would further these goals,